-On March 1, 2018, we are updating the behavior and governance of access by external users in Office 365.
+Starting on March 23, 2018, we are updating the behavior and governance of access by external users in Office 365.

-After this date, an external user will see only the content that’s shared with that user or with groups to which the user belongs.
-External users will no longer see content that’s shared with Everyone, All Authenticated Users, or All Forms Users.
-By default, content that’s granted permissions to these groups will be visible only to your organization's users.
+After this change is made, an external user will see only the content that is shared with that user or with groups to which the user belongs.
+External users will no longer see content that is shared to the Everyone, All Authenticated Users, or All Forms Users groups.
+By default, content that is granted permissions to these groups will be visible only to your organization's users.

-Administrator can change the default behavior to enable external users to see content that's with Everyone, All Authenticated Users, or All Forms Users.
+Administrators can change the default behavior to enable external users to see content that is shared to Everyone, All Authenticated Users, or All Forms Users.

-In on-premises Active Directory domains, the Everyone special group represents all identities in the Active Directory domain, including the domain's guest account, which is disabled by default.
-By default, the Everyone group effectively includes all user accounts that are added by delegated administrators to the domain.
+In on-premises Active Directory domains, the Everyone special group represents all identities in the Active Directory domain.
+This includes the domain's guest account, which is disabled by default.
+By default, the Everyone group includes all user accounts that are added by delegated administrators to the domain.

-Before the upcoming change in functionality, Office 365 shared the behavior of on-premises Active Directory domains: every user in a tenant's Azure Active Directory (Azure AD), including external users, was effectively considered "Everyone" by adding a claim representing "Everyone" to the user's security context.
-The Everyone claim enables a user to access any content shared with the Everyone group.
+Before this change, Office 365 shared the behavior of on-premises Active Directory domains: Every user in a tenant's Azure Active Directory (Azure AD) was effectively considered a member of the Everyone group after you added an Everyone claim to the user's security context.
+This included external users.
+This claim enables a user to access any content that is shared with the Everyone group.

-Similarly, the All Authenticated Users and All Forms Users claims were added automatically to each user’s security context, including external users who have accounts in the tenant's Azure AD.
-These claims enable users to access any content shared with the All Authenticated Users or All Forms Users groups.
+Similarly, the All Authenticated Users and All Forms Users claims were added automatically to each user’s security context.
+This included external users who have accounts in the tenant's Azure AD.
+These claims enable users to access any content that is shared with the All Authenticated Users or All Forms Users groups.

-Office 365 is built to enable users to share and collaborate seamlessly with users inside and outside their organizations.
+Office 365 enables users to share and collaborate seamlessly with users inside and outside their organizations.
 When a user in your organization adds an external user to an Office 365 group or shares content with an external user and requires authentication ("sign-in") for access, an account is automatically created in Azure AD to represent the external guest user.
-There is no need for a delegated administrator to create the account for the external user.
+It isn't necessary for a delegated administrator to create the account for the external user.